 A masters is earned after students complete an undergraduate degree program.
 To obtain a masters, you usually need to complete 12 to 18 college courses that often involve completing comprehensive tests and/or a thesis.

 Political science provides individuals with an understanding of the executive, legislative, and judicial processes that are used to govern a country or society.
 Their impact on the economic and social structure is also examined.

 Estonia is among other things known for its forests (they make up almost half of the territory) and for being the only country in Europe with almost total 4G network coverage.
 Estonia provides high-level and internationally recognized education, and many universities in the country offer degree programs in English.

-Top Master Programs in Political Science in Estonia 2017
+Top Master Programs in Political Science in Estonia 2018

-The programme provides comprehensive knowledge of the principles, regulations, subjects and practice of international law and human rights. [+]
+The program provides comprehensive knowledge of the principles, regulations, subjects, and practice of international law and human rights. [+]